Git HEAD: The Definitive Guide

 When you use git add command, you can say you have added files in the Git index area or Git staging area.

-The Git index area (or staging area) where you put files which are ready to add in your repository.
+The Git Index is an area where you put files that you want to commit to your git repository.

-It is a final preview where you can add, remove files before they go in the repository.
+It is a final preview to add and remove files before your changes go into your local repository.

 Git HEAD vs Git Origin